Etymotic ER4XR In-Ear Monitors

 It also almost completely eliminates the sound of your feet hitting the pavement as you’re walking around.
 In some cases, you can simply turn the volume up to prevent this type of interference.
-(Although when you do that, it often times leads to listening at unhealthy volumes.)
+(Although when you do that, it oftentimes leads to listening to unhealthy volumes.)
 While the deep insertion fit may be a new experience – it definitely has its benefits.

 On top of everything you just read, it also dramatically increases their level of passive noise isolation.
 How much outside noise will they block out?

 These earphones are able to block out a very impressive amount of outside noise (especially for a pair of non-noise cancelling headphones).
 It’s nearly impossible to achieve the same level of noise isolation without a built-in active noise cancellation feature.